How To Reduce Your Bounce Rate

 1. Optimise your landing pages

 The landing pages are the first point of contact for your audience.
 You will need to put yourself in your target audience’s shoes and think about what they will search for and what information they will want to see.
-It is important to only use relevant keywords when creating your landing pages as well as you want to find visitors who are looking for your specific content.
+It is important to only use relevant keywords when creating your landing pages because you want to find visitors who are looking for your specific content.

 2. Use relevant Meta descriptions